shraddha41-tech/README-file/README.md

 # README-file
 # 👩‍💻 CSE Beginner | Learning to Code

 Hi!
-I'm a **Computer Science Engineering (CSE) student** and this repository is part of my learning journey in programming and computer science fundamentals.
+I'm Shraddha Shah, a **Computer Science and Engineering (CSE) student** and this repository is part of my learning journey in programming and computer science fundamentals.

 ## 🚀 About Me
 - 🎓 CSE Student